michal-h21/lettersmith/README.md

 * `lettersmith-pagninate` for linking prev/next files.
 This could actually be lumped in with `lettersmith-query`. @todo
 * `lettersmith-watch` watch files for modification and re-build. @todo
 * `lettersmith-local` local server that watches files using `lettersmith-watch` and serves up the results. @todo
+* `lettersmith-excerpt` create from first sentence or title.
+* `lettersmith-hash` calc hash of file contents
+* `lettersmith-date` calc nice dates from date field or file changed date http://stackoverflow.com/questions/23486318.
+Maybe this should be part of core?

 License